 Curd

 Curd is made by boiling and cooling milk and then adding a teaspoon of curd.
-The curd contains lactic acid bacteria known as Lactobacillus, which multiplies itself in the correct medium of 30-40 C temperature and in a few hours ferments the milk to form curd.
-Curd is an abundant source of calcium; protein and it is beneficial for those suffering from lactose intolerance.
+The curd contains lactic acid bacteria known as Lactobacillus, which multiply in the correct medium of 30-40 °C temperature and a few hours, ferment the milk to form curd.
+Curd is an abundant source of calcium and protein, and it is beneficial for those suffering from lactose intolerance.

 Yogurt